biocodellc/geome-ui/README.md

 # start the server
 $ npm start

+#NOTE: if you are not able to install or start using npm, you may need to try an older version of node, installable using nvm and set for example to version 12

 # Running under Apple M1 / Silicone chip
 This may require installing Rosetta for getting node libraries to work, see, for example: https://cutecoder.org/software/run-command-line-apple-silicon/